 There are 3 kinds of unlawful age discrimination.
 These are:

 - Direct discrimination.
-This is where you are treated less favourably because of your age.
-For example your employer may think that, because of your age, you are not suitable for promotional opportunities; or select you for redundancy over your colleagues.
+For example, if you you are treated less favourably because of your age.
+For example your employer may think that, because of your age, you are not suitable for promotional opportunities.

 - Indirect discrimination.
 This is where your employer operates a rule, procedure or practice that significantly affects you because of your age.
 For instance, a rule that only employees with over twenty years experience are eligible for a bonus would potentially discriminate against younger employees.

 - Victimisation.
 This is where you are victimised because you have raised an issue of age discrimination to your employer or to the Employment Tribunal.
-For example if you complained to your employer that you had been bullied by a colleague because of your age and, as a consequence your employer dismisses or demotes you.
+For example if you complained to your employer that you had been bullied by a colleague because of your age.
+As a consequence your employer dismisses or demotes you.

 If you have suffered discrimination, you can bring a claim against your employer and the person who has discriminated against you.

 There is no requirement for you to have been employed by your employer for any length of time before you can bring a claim for age discrimination.
 There is no need in fact for you to actually be an employee.
 Any person can bring a claim for unlawful discrimination if for example:

 - You have been turned down for a job because of your age

 - You are not actually an “employee” but a “worker” providing services to your employer.
 For instance, you may be self-employed; or